Robert, Count of Clermont

 Robert of Clermont (1256 – 7 February 1317) was a French prince du sang who was created Count of Clermont in 1268.
 He was the sixth and last son of King Louis IX (Saint Louis) and Margaret of Provence.

 Although he played a minor role in his lifetime due to a head injury which left him handicapped at a young age, he had an important dynastic position as the founder of the House of Bourbon, to which he passed the rights to the throne of France from his father when all male-line branches descended from his elder brothers died out in 1589, nine generations after him.
-Nine generations after him Henry IV was crowned king.

 Early life

 Robert was born in 1256 as the sixth and youngest son of King Louis IX of France (Saint Louis) and Margaret of Provence.
 Robert's godfather, chosen by Louis IX, was Humbert of Romans, the Dominican Master of the Order at the time of Robert's birth.